warpdotdev/docs/help/troubleshooting-login-issues.md

 ## Nothing happens when I click "Sign Up with GitHub"

 Clicking it should open a GitHub login pop-up.
+If Sign Up with GitHub does not work after trying the steps below, fill out [this Typeform](https://zachlloyd.typeform.com/to/UnZu0akR#&question=sign_up) and our team will reach out to you: [https://zachlloyd.typeform.com/to/UnZu0akR#&question=sign_up](https://zachlloyd.typeform.com/to/UnZu0akR#&question=sign_up)

 ### All browsers